oblinger/spotlight-commander/README-uf.md

 uses whitespace sensitivity to enable unambiguous nesting over very large structures without any possibility of missing a closing brace, close quote, or having ones indention different than ones nesting.
-These kinds of errors are the primary reason why direct reading or editing of large JSON structures is hair pulling suicide inducing endevor that humans should never be subjected to.
+These kinds of errors are the primary reason why direct reading or editing of large JSON structures is hair pulling suicide inducing endeavor that humans should never be subjected to.

 The full YAML language itself can be embedded into Uniform at any point as indicated by the '---' document initiator.
 It either extends to the '...' document terminator, or to a line whose indention is LESS than the beginning of the